aadel7/truck-tracking-web3-prototype/README.md

 	- Option 2: Using Truffle

-6. Update the Contract Address in `TruckTracking.js`:
+3. Update the Contract Address in `TruckTracking.js`:
 	- Open the `TruckTracking.js` file located in the project directory.
 	- Update the `ContractAddress` constant with the deployed contract's address on Ganache (e.g., `0x18CE406CDe1dc7B324AD01Df19D0f37749dA5c85`).

-7. Start the application server:
+4. Start the application server:

 	### `node app.js`

-8. Open your web browser and visit `http://localhost:3000` to access the TruckTracking application.
+5. Open your web browser and visit `http://localhost:3000` to access the TruckTracking app.

 ## Testing

 To run the tests for the TruckTracking application, using Mocha, Chai, and Puppeteer, follow these steps:

-- Make sure the application server is running.
+- Make sure ganache-cli and the application server are running.
 - Open a terminal and navigate to the project/test directory.
 - Run the following command: